sebastianreinig/imagesToText/README.md

 The application can convert images to text via http://127.0.0.1:5000.

+## Outlook
+ - Using response_format instead of a regex pasring
+ - Customizing the context of the incoming data
+ - Using a local ai like Ollama to process sensitive informations

 ## Credits
 This project was created with Python and Flask, leveraging OpenAI's API for natural language processing assistance.